codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ## Reviewing pull request issues

-In the Problems tab, Codacy displays the same issues you find in the main view, but lets you navigate to the exact line of code where the issue was found.
+In the Problems tab, Codacy displays the same Quality issues you find in the main view and lets you navigate to the exact line of code where the issue was found.

 !!! note
-    Line-based navigation is currently only available for Quality issues.
-Coverage, clones, and complexity aren't currently shown in the Problems tab.
+    Code coverage, duplicates, and complexity aren't currently shown in the Problems tab.

-To review the issues:
+To review Quality issues:

 1. Open the **Problems tab** (use `Ctrl+Shift+M` on Windows/Linux or `Cmd+Shift+M` on macOS)